-Dangers of Siloxane Explained: Chemicals In Cosmetics
+Dangers of Siloxane In Cosmetics Finally Explained

-Most of us probably haven’t heard about siloxanes simply because most of us don’t take an interest in the nature of chemicals in general (we can’t all be chemical scientists) and also because as consumers, we often fail to notice what’s actually in the products that we buy.
+Most of us probably haven’t heard about siloxane simply because most of us don’t take an interest in the nature of chemicals in general (we can’t all be chemical scientists) and also because as consumers, we often fail to notice what’s actually in the products that we buy.

 If you’re reading this, then you’re probably one of the few that do tend to turn a product around to get an idea of the ingredients that it contains – which is a great habit.
 But how many of us actually know how to interpret the long, complex names of these ingredients and get a good understanding of how they affect us as individuals, let alone the environment?